 One family had set up an online tribute gallery so I copied all the tributes so there would be a permanent record.

 You can include whatever you want.

-If there is a photo of your loved one from their youth, or a place they loved visiting, all these can be included and add to the book’s rich texture.
+If there is a photo of your loved one from their youth, or a place they loved visiting, all these can be included and add to the Keepsake Book’s rich texture.

 Funerals have so many roles.
 They can be about supporting the widower or consoling the widow or they can be about reuniting families or preserving memories.
 Sometimes they are about the formal transfer of responsibility from the dead father to the eldest son.
-Sometimes they are nothing but bewilderment especially when the deceased is young.
-Sometimes they are about celebrating a long lived live.
-They can also be about a widow honouring her husband or they can be about a community wanting to pay its respects.
+Sometimes funerals are nothing but bewilderment especially when the deceased is young.
+Sometimes funerals are about celebrating a long lived live.
+Funerals can also be about a widow honouring her husband or they can be about a community wanting to pay its respects.
 Sometimes they are about expressing communal sorrow.

-Just as no two funerals are alike, each funeral book I design is unique.
+Just as no two funerals are alike, each Keepsake Book I design is unique.
 It will have themes and sub-themes.
 For example, the main theme maybe about siblings in their mid-forties supporting each other whilst a sub-theme may be their children being concerned for their parents.

-My funeral books will reflect the funeral’s theme.
+My Keepsake Books will reflect the funeral’s theme.
 After photographing and then enhancing the images, themes emerge which I then use to guide the selection of images.
-This ensures the narrative of the funeral book flows without anything discordant.
+This ensures the narrative of the Keepsake Book flows without any discordant elements.